HectorRicardo/simple-music-app/README.md

 journey above should be equivalent as if all its commands had been issued only from your app's UI.

-Ok, so this is the theory.
-Let's put these concepts into code.
+That's the theory behind how we fulfill Requirement 1.
+Let's put this theory into code.

 ## Wrap the media session inside a media browser service.